 Eszter Vamos is a Senior Clinical Lecturer in Public Health Medicine at Imperial College London and an Honorary Clinical Consultant at Imperial College Healthcare NHS Trust.

 Eszter studied Medicine at Semmelweis University.
 She was awarded the Pro Scientia Golden Award by the Hungarian National Scientific Student Council for outstanding performance in undergraduate scientific work, and obtained Distinctions at her final Medical Degree Examinations.
 Eszter completed her PhD at Semmelweis University in Clinical Nephrology.
 She was awarded two Marie Curie Fellowships by the European Commission, an Academic Clinical Fellowship by the NIHR, the Michael O’Brien Prize by the UK Faculty of Public Health for achieving the top mark in the Part A Membership Examination, and an Imperial College Clinical Lectureship by the Wellcome Trust Institutional Strategic Support fund and Imperial College London.

 Eszter is the Deputy Director of the Public Health Policy Evaluation Unit.
 Her main research interests are the epidemiology of chronic diseases particularly diabetes and cardiovascular disease, prevention of diabetes and its complications, and management of patients with established disease including risk factor control.
 Her areas of interest include the evaluation of health policy to prevent and manage long-term conditions.
-Eszter’s research is connected to the NIHR School for Public Health Research Programme (SPHR) at Imperial College London.
+Eszter’s post is funded by the NIHR School for Public Health Research Programme (SPHR).
 The NIHR SPHR collaboration, comprising eight top research institutions, aims to build the evidence base for effective public health practice, generate knowledge that meets the needs of policy makers, practitioners and the public, and reduce health inequalities.